 Exploitation is at the heart of human trafficking, particularly in our youth and has been said to be the most commonly overlooked, misunderstood, and unaddressed forms of child abuse in the United States – and New Orleans.

 Victims of sex trafficking can be anyone from any socio-economic background.
 They can be US citizens, foreign nationals, women, men, children, and LGBTQ individuals.
 Vulnerable populations are frequently targeted by traffickers, including runaway and homeless youth, as well as victims of domestic violence, sexual assault, war or social discrimination.
 Our hearts are broken for all of them.

 · Online sexual exploitation has contributed to the demand in sex trafficking.
-In 2021 the CyberTipline received 29,397,681 million reports, up from 21.7 million reports in 2020.
+In 2022 the CyberTipline received 29,397,681 million reports, up from 21.7 the previous year.
 This includes child sexual abuse material, online enticement, child sexual molestation; as well as other images.

 · According to the State Department, the COVID-19 pandemic increased the number of people at risk for human trafficking as traffickers took advantage of the social and economic crises created by the global outbreak.
 The pandemic also caused governments to divert resources away from anti-trafficking efforts, resulting in decreased protection efforts, and hinderances to investigations and prosecution of traffickers.

 · Any child exploited through commercial sex who is 17 years of age or younger is a child sex trafficking victim.

 · 90% of the perpetrators are people which are known and loved by the victims.